mayer79/python_notebooks/README.md

 ## Visualizing ML

-Visualizes fitting process of
+Visualizes fitting process of Gradient Boosting

-- Gradient Boosting

-- Random Forest

-- Keras/TF
+## Multiply

+Shows how a neural network works by modelling multiplication.